-Click on the Apply button.
+7. Click on the Apply button.
 Once all of the changes have been made, click the OK button to complete controller configuration.
 The storage window is now displayed.
-To begin using SWCC to create Virtual Disks, refer to the StorageWorks Command Console User's Guide, to the section entitled Creating Your First Virtual Disk.
+To begin using SWCC to create Virtual Disks, refer to the Compaq StorageWorks Command Console V2.3 User Guide, to the section entitled Creating Your First Virtual Disk.